 Billet Aluminum Wheels: These are wheels that have been machined from a solid piece of aluminum (an oversimplification; but the main point you need to understand)

 The cast alloy wheels above represent the first offerings into the car world from back in the 60's and 70's.
 They are easier to manufacture and cheaper to sell.
 They also will not shine up to the same level of shine as the billet aluminum wheels pictured below.

-Many inexperienced people would actually look at the billet alloy wheels above after I did the alloy wheel cleaning and polishing and think they were actually chromed wheels.
-But these type of billet aluminum wheels are far more expensive than any of the cast aluminum wheels that you would be able to buy.
+Many inexperienced people would actually look at the billet alloy wheels above after I did the cleaning alloy wheel first, then polishing and think they were actually chromed wheels.
+But these type of billet aluminum wheels are far more expensive than any of the cast aluminum wheels that you would normally buy.

 And just when you thought we had covered all the generalizations of cleaning alloy wheels with the introduction of terms like alloy, metal, and steel.
 Let's discuss the word "cleaning" in the context of cleaning your alloy wheels.
 And to keep things a little more simple within a subject that has already become overly complex, I am going to highlight the important factors:

-based on my personal and professional experience, it seems that everyone is forever looking for the Holy Grail of alloy wheel polish, aluminum polish, or chrome polish.
-It is almost as prolific of a question as the endless what is the best wax for my car question!
+based on my personal and professional experience, it seems that everyone is forever looking for the Holy Grail of alloy wheel polish, aluminum polish, or chrome wheel polish.
+It is almost as prolific of a question as the endless "what is the best wax for my car question"!
 It would appear that nobody will ever be happy until science finally develops a self-polishing chrome or mag wheel polish.
-SO far I have not seen one yet.
+So far I have not seen one yet.

-So with that said, you need to accept that getting your aluminum wheels as clean and polished as can be, is going to require some healthy amounts of this thing called work; At least in the form of much rubbing!
+So with that said, you need to accept that aluminum wheel polishing and cleaning is going to require some healthy amounts of this thing called "work"; at least in the form of much rubbing!
 Most beginners will not be able to fully appreciate the nuances between the many polishes.
-The good news is that today's polishes in most cases, can handle all of your metal polishing needs:
+The good news is that the Alumin-X polish I recommend below can handle all of your metal polishing needs: